Aboriginal groups reject bill to protect cultural heritage in Western Australia mining state

 MELBOURNE, June 17 (Reuters) - Indigenous Australians say a bill to protect cultural heritage in the mining state of Western Australia is flawed and should not be presented to parliament, as the state reviews laws that allowed Rio Tinto to destroy a 46,000-year-old rock shelter.

-Five Indigenous groups on Thursday said that they had not been properly consulted over the bill's revisions.
+Five Indigenous groups on Thursday said they had not been properly consulted over the bill's revisions.

 "If the bill continues in its current form, significant damage to Aboriginal heritage will absolutely occur and, as Juukan Gorge has proved, damage to Aboriginal heritage represents significant financial risk to miners and investors," National Native Title Council chairman Kado Muir in a statement.